Uzbekistan at the UCI Track Cycling World Championships

 This page is an overview of Uzbekistan at the UCI Track Cycling World Championships.

-2015 UCI Track Cycling World Championships
+Uzbekistani athletes have been competing under the Uzbekistan flag since 26 December 1991 when they left the Soviet Union.
+As of 2023 no cyclist has won a medal for Uzbekistan.

+2015

 Uzbekistan competed at the 2015 UCI Track Cycling World Championships in Saint-Quentin-en-Yvelines at the Vélodrome de Saint-Quentin-en-Yvelines from 18–22 February 2015.
 A team of 1 cyclists (0 women, 1 men) represented the country in the event.

+2022

+The 2022 UCI Track Cycling World Championships were held from 12 October to 16 October 2022 at the Vélodrome National in Saint-Quentin-en-Yvelines, France.
+Four male and four female riders rode in the world championships.